kaatinga/settings/README.md

 }
 ```

-Nested structs added via pointer must not be necessarily created:
+The nested structs that added via pointer must not be necessarily initialized:

 ```go
 var settings Model1